programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 Docker at least in version 1.11.

-Versions with the newer version scheme (e.g., 17.03) are all recent enough.
+Versions with the newer version scheme (e.g. 17.03) are all recent enough.

 The Community Edition (CE) is quite sufficient.
 We recommend the "stable" channel and assume the default architecture x86_64.